THE_SHELHAMER_GROUP_LOGO_WHITE-01

 Los Feliz Art and Shopping

 Los Feliz Village is the southern section of Los Feliz, home to most of the commercial storefronts in the district.
 It is centered on the thoroughfares of Vermont and Hillhurst Avenues and spans from about Prospect Avenue to Los Feliz Boulevard.
 Vermont Boulevard has a mix of coffee shops, vintage, and bookstores.
 One of the last authentic bookstores, Skylight Bookstore is always buzzing with readings, discussions, and poetry nights.
 Check out our recent Silverlaleblog Skylight Bookstore Interview!
-Or shop for one-of-a-kind pieces at Squaresville or Y-Que.
-Head to Hillhurst for more mom and pop shops caring for unique, handmade items.
-Spitfire Girl, one of our favorites, will surely make the time slip by as you browse unusual gifts, rare jewelry, and bags of fun.
-Take a stroll down to High-Fidelity Music for used records that will make any collector happy.

 The Alcove Cafe & Bakery